RnSiilva/RnSiilva/README.md

-## **About me**

-My name is Renan, I'm 22 and I'm a student at [42Porto](https://www.42porto.com/).
-Deeply interested in areas of programming.
+## **Hi, I'm Renan**

+I'm a Brazilian industrial electrician who moved to Portugal at the beginning of 2022 in search of new experiences and learning.

+I have always interested in the technology area, and at the beginning of 2023 I participated in the selection process at school [42Porto](https://www.42porto.com/), which I was approved and now I'm a student at this innovative school.

 Committed to personal and professional improvement, I am constantly seeking to learn and develop as a programmer.
 I am highly motivated to tackle challenges and initiate complex projects.

 <div align="center">